Haley B. Ragsdale, Ph.D.

 Evolutionary and ecological perspectives on human pregnancy

-Elevated levels of inflammation in pregnancy are known to be associated with adverse birth outcomes, such as low birth weight, however pregnancy itself is an inflammatory process.
-My work in this area has investigated the impact of relative levels of pro- and anti-inflammatory cytokines in pregnant women and found that the ratio of these counterbalanced immune signals predicts birth weight in a sample from the Cebu Longitudinal Health and Nutrition Survey in the Philippines.
-This suggests that dynamic maintenance of inflammation via cytokine signaling is necessary for pregnancy.
+Elevated levels of inflammation in pregnancy are known to be associated with adverse birth outcomes, however pregnancy itself is an inflammatory process.
+My work in this area has found that maternal circulating inflammatory cytokine balance in late pregnancy predicts offspring birth size.
+This suggests that dynamic maintenance of inflammation via cytokine signaling may be important for fetal growth.

 A phylogenetic framework for human placental disorders

-The staggering global health burden of placental disorders is well-recognized, however the underlying reasons for humans' high susceptibility to these conditions are poorly understood.
-Placental dysfunction is relatively uncommon outside of the great apes.
-A comparative perspective that takes into account the life history traits most primates still share with our closest phylogenetic neighbors suggests that evolutionarily novel increased body size in the human lineage may place significant strain on the physiological capabilities of our ancestral, "small-bodied" placental type.
+The global health burden of placental disorders is well-recognized, but the underlying reasons for humans' high susceptibility to these conditions are poorly understood.
+A perspective informed by phylogeny and life history theory suggests that evolutionarily novel increased body size in the human lineage may have placed significant strain on the physiological capabilities of our ancestral, "small-bodied" placenta, increasing risk for dysfunction.

-The IGF axis as a regulator of energetic investment over the life course
+The IGF axis as a regulator of maternal reproductive investment

-I am investigating the ways in which the maternal metabolism adjusts to changing resource availability throughout her life course and mediates maternal-fetal conflict over prenatal investment.
 Maternal and fetal hormones compete for control of the IGF axis that drives fetal growth, but maternal strategies for inhibiting offspring growth are poorly understood from both a theoretical and mechanistic basis.
-In my dissertation research, I will explore the IGF axis as a potential candidate pathway linking a mother's early nutritional and energetic status with altered patterns of resource investment in offspring that lead to reduced fetal growth.
+In my dissertation research, I explore the IGF axis as a potential candidate pathway linking a mother's early nutritional and energetic status with decreased energy allocation to offspring development.

 Thanks for your interest in my research.